netpack/PhotoMagnum/README.md

 ##Customization

 The script uses a simplified version of the Magnum Unique Numbering System.
-Customise the first lines of the script to your own needs.
+Customize the first lines of the script to your own needs.

     Open Automator and select the PhotoMagnum workflow.
     Double-click on the "Run Shell Script" action.